kqarlos/Responsive-portfolio/README.md

-# Responsive-portfolio
+# Portfolio

-This website contain professional information about me and show some of the projects that I have worked on.
+This website contains my professional informationshows some of the projects that I have worked on.

 ## Getting Started

-This document contains information on the code writen for the Responsive-Portfolio website.
-It has explained snippets of code for reference.
-It also includes links to the live site, the repository on Github and references.
+This application is compatible with the most commonly used web browsers.

 ## Site Picture